smartprix/sm-webpack-config/README.md

 	// analyzeBundle: {openAnalyzer: true, generateStatsFile: true}
 	analyzeBundle: false,

-	// whether this bundle is meant for server (vue ssr)
+	// whether to build a vue ssr bundle too
+	// default is false
+	// can be boolean true / false, or an object
-	ssr: false,
+	// ssr: false,
+	ssr: {
+		// entry file of ssr bundle
+		entry: 'js/index-server.js',

+		// whether to generate source maps for ssr bundle
+		sourceMap: true,
+	},

 	// enable css modules support for all css files
 	// NOT: the following files already have module support regardless of this setting